YourunB/Projects-Frontend-2024/typescript-essentials/index.md

   <li>Installing TypeScript.</li>
   <li>Set up a TypeScript project.</li>
   <li>Compiling a TypeScript file.</li>
+  <li>Understanding how TypeScript is an enhancement to JavaScript for web development.</li>
 </ul>

 <p>🛠️ <strong>Practical application</strong> - by studying this module by example, I learned how to create projects using TypeScript, configure TypeScript, and compile files from TypeScript to JavaScript, which in the future will allow me to implement real projects using TypeScript to avoid possible errors inherent in JavaScript.<p>